-This website is primarily intended as an ADVERTISEMENT and communication within the meaning of California Rule of Professional Conduct 1-400.
-No part of this website is intended as legal advice to the reader.
-The reader should rely only on the legal advice of retained counsel and only after consultation with counsel.
-No attorney-client relationship arises through use of this website and all communication via this website lacks confidentiality.
+This website is primarily intended as an ADVERTISEMENT and communication within the meaning of the California Rules of Professional Conduct.
+No part of this website is intended as legal advice to the reader, who should rely only on the legal advice of an independent attorney that is licensed to practice law in the State of California.

-Steven B. Groen, Principal
+Steven B. Groen